Salmon in river

 Since time immemorial, local Tribes have utilized salmon in their diets and traditions.
 Protection and restoration of salmon is critical to honoring treaty rights.
 Increasing access to fishing and traditional practices will increase a sense of place for Tribal communities.

-Salmon Success in the Watershed
+Climate Change Successes in the Watershed

 The new Mud Mountain Dam Fish Passage Facility was completed in December 2020.
 It is the nation’s largest trap-and-haul facility, transporting Endangered Species Act-list and other fish around the dam near Buckley, Washington.

-Lower Wapato Creek
+Wapato Creek

 The Port of Tacoma and Puyallup Tribe are restoring habitat on Lower Wapato Creek.
 The project includes replacement of fish-barrier culverts and relocation of the creek into a meandering stream channel with associated wetlands.